lassesofus/MLOPS-Exam-Project/reports/README.md

 > *As seen in the second image we are also tracking ... and ...*
 >
 > Answer:
+In the first image below, we see a plot of the binary cross-entropy loss of training the BERT model for 50 epochs.
+The initially declining curve testifies of the model's ability to learn characteristics of the training dataset, which, however, seem to plateau during the later epochs.
 ![my_image](figures/train_loss.png)

+IMAGE OF ACCURACY

 ### Question 15